cytomine/cytomine/CONTRIBUTING.md

 If you are new to *pull requests* (often called "PR") or unsure how to submit one, take a moment to read GitHub's [Using Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) guide.

-If you are not familiar with forks, take a moment to read GitHub's [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) guide.
+If you are not familiar with *forks*, take a moment to read GitHub's [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) guide.

 ## Start contributing